roymaor1/Graph-Data-Visualizer/README.md

 # Graph-Data-Visualizer
-Visualizing roles and connections between Les Miserables characters, as well as finding and showing shortest path between 2 characters.
+Visualizing roles and connections between Les Miserables characters, as well as finding and showing shortest path between 2 given characters.

 A visual example of the output can be found here: https://i.ibb.co/zJZJFfB/out.png